Python-Test-Engineer/PyTest-Cookbook/docs/toolbox/manage_docker_with_python.md

 print(docker.ps())
 # [python_on_whales.Container(id='f5fb939c409d', name='some-postgres')]
 ```
-which can also be manged programatically.
+which can also be managed programatically.

 For Docker-Py we have: